ACEP ID:

 Originally approved April 1984 titled “Control of Advanced Life Support at the Scene of Medical Emergencies”

 The American College of Emergency Physicians (ACEP) believes that the direction of out-of-hospital care at the scene of a medical emergency should be the responsibility of the individual in attendance who is most appropriately trained and knowledgeable in providing out-of-hospital emergency care and transport.
-This is typically a certified EMS provider acting as part of the responding EMS agency.
+This is typically a licensed and credentialed EMS clinician acting as part of the responding EMS agency.

-During routine operations, the out-of-hospital provider is responsible for management of the patient and acts as an agent of the EMS medical director.
+The out-of-hospital clinician is responsible for care of the patient and is generally under the oversight of an EMS physician medical director.

 This document should guide but not usurp local protocols specifically addressing these issues.
 This position does not apply when the intervener is an EMS physician within the given EMS system.